-Contemporary Roma playwrights are not widely known, despite the artistic excellence they represent and the timely messages they wish to convey.
-Independent Theatre’s newest educational programme is based on four modern Roma plays; each of which talks of profound human struggles.The work of Mihaela Dragan, Alina Serban, Richard O’Neill and Dijana Pavlovic are centred on strong Roma heroines who challenge the status quo.
-One rebels against family traditions, another excels in her studies despite personal hardship, the third achieves structural changes through civil disobedience and the fourth challenges the state authorities.
-These are powerful life stories which can serve as an example to everyone, especially to young Roma.
+Contemporary Roma playwrights are not widely known, despite their artistic excellence and the topical messages they aim to spread.
+Independent Theatre’s newest educational programme is based on four modern Roma plays, each of which portrays profound human struggles.The work of Mihaela Dragan, Alina Serban, Richard O’Neill and Dijana Pavlovic feature strong Roma heroines who challenge the status quo.
+One rebels against family traditions; another excels in her studies despite personal hardship, the third rebels to achieve structural change and the fourth challenges the state authorities.
+These are powerful life stories which serve as an example to all, particularly to young Roma.

 * Gipsy is used as a direct translation for cigány in Hungarian.